MicrosoftDocs/defender-docs/articles/defender-for-cloud/cluster-security-dashboard.md

 The user can select multiple recommendations using the checkbox beside each recommendation and then select **Assign owner** in the dashboard ruler, to assign a single owner to all of them.

+Selecting **Download CSV report** downloads the cluster vulnerabilities and misconfigurations as a CSV file.
+The cluster vulnerabilities and misconfigurations can also be retrieved using the [Defender for Cloud REST API](/rest/api/defenderforcloud-composite/assessments?view=rest-defenderforcloud-composite-stable).

 ### Setting the Defender for Containers plan

 Selecting **Settings** of **Microsoft Defender for Containers status** opens a pane for the user to enable or disable the Defender for Containers plan **for the cluster only**.
 After the user toggles the Defender for Containers plan to **on**, the following extensions can then be toggled:

-- **K8S API access** - Enable agentless Container Security Posture Management, runtime vulnerability assessment and response actions.
+- **Kubernetes API access** - Enable agentless Container Security Posture Management, runtime vulnerability assessment and response actions.
 - **Registry access** - Enable agentless vulnerability assessment for registry images.
 - **Azure policy** - Enable the deployment of an agent on the cluster to harden the data plane.